eunwooo0717/pathpay/website/community.md

 # Stay Connected

-PathPay invites drivers, data scientists, and civic hackers to shape the future of total-cost fueling intelligence.
-Choose the channel that suits you best:
+This is the community hub for PathPay users and contributors.
+Choose the channel that works best for you.

 ## Discussion Forums